NextFaze/ionic-manup/README.md

 Modify your `app.component` class to call ManupService.validate():

-`validate` returns a promise that resolves if the version check was ok and the app can continue initialising.
+`validate` returns a promise that resolves with an `AlertType` depending on the result. one of:

+- `AlertType.OPTIONAL` - An optional update is available
+- `AlertType.MANDATORY` - A mandatory update is required
+- `AlertType.MAINTENANCE` - Application is disabled
+- `AlertType.NOP` No alerts were shown - all good to initialize as normal

+If the result is `null` it means there was an error fetching the ManUp result somewhere and ManUp could not resolve properly.

+This allows your app code to behave differently depending on the result.

 ```ts
 import { Component } from '@angular/core';